 Military and DoD Fee Assistance Programs

 Child Care Aware® of America offers child care fee assistance to eligible members of the military and DoD.
 Eligibility requirements are determined by each branch of service or agency.
-Visit Child Care Aware® of America’s main organization website to find out if your branch or agency is covered.
+Visit our Fee Assistance page to find out if your branch or agency is covered.